More Than a Lover

 "More Than a Lover" is a song recorded by Welsh singer Bonnie Tyler from her debut studio album The World Starts Tonight (1977).
 It was released by RCA Records in January 1977, shortly before the release of the album, and was written by her at-the-time producers Ronnie Scott and Steve Wolfe.

 The song was Tyler's third single in her career and second charting single, following "Lost in France" (1976).
 Its highest chart placing was number 7 in South Africa, and it also made the UK Top 30.
 Music critics praised Tyler for recording a song that could be seen as controversial.

 Background and release

 Tyler's previous hit single "Lost in France" became a European hit single, and was due to be released in the United States when "More Than a Lover" was due for a European release.
 In December 1976, Tyler informed Record Mirror that her follow-up single to "Lost in France" would be "much more gutsy".
 The World Starts Tonight was aimed at a February/March release in 1977, and "More Than a Lover" was released one month ahead of the album.

 Critical reception

 Record Mirror described the song as "more meaty" than "Lost in France", but didn't think the song was as commercial as its predecessor.
-Similarly, The Sydney Morning Herald described the song as the "next most commercial song to "Lost in France"."
+Similarly, The Sun Herald described the song as the "next most commercial song to "Lost in France"."